syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 minio-create-bucket   1/1           3m5s       1h
 ```

-Once the Job completes, let's make the MinIO bucket known to Kratix.
+Once the Job completes, you are able register the MinIO bucket with Kratix.

 ### Create the Kratix State Store {#statestore-setup}